How to Increase Your Borrowing Power and Get More Credit

-Add all the balances on your credit cards.
+Add all the balances on your revolving credit accounts

-Divide your total debt by your overall credit limit.
+Divide your total revolving debt by your overall revolving debt credit limit

-Multiply the number you get by 100 to see your credit utilization as a percentage.
+Multiply your number by 100 to see your credit utilization as a percentage

-Generally, you want to keep your credit utilization rate below 30%.
-In the scenario above, a credit utilization rate of 20% is good, as it shows creditors you have plenty of available credit if you need it.
-If your credit utilization is too high, creditors may assume you can’t handle your everyday expenses, which can make them less likely to offer you a loan.
+Generally, you want to keep your credit utilization as low as possible.
+In the scenario above, a credit utilization rate of 20% is good — it shows creditors you have plenty of available credit if you need it and that you use your credit cards responsibly.
+If your credit utilization is too high, creditors may assume you can’t handle everyday expenses, making them less likely to offer you a loan.

 Increase your loan borrowing capacity

-If you’re thinking about applying for a loan, you should consider improving your borrowing power as soon as possible.
-You can begin doing this right away by paying careful attention to your budget, controlling your spending, saving more, paying down debt, and reviewing your credit report.
+If you’re thinking about applying for a loan, look into ways to improve your borrowing power.
+You can begin doing this immediately by paying careful attention to your budget, controlling your spending, saving more, paying down debt and reviewing your credit report.

-If credit card debt is impacting your borrowing power, take a look at Tally(1).
-Tally is a credit card payoff app that can help you streamline your debt and pay down existing balances.
+If credit card debt impacts your borrowing power, consider the Tally†credit card payoff app.
+The app can help you streamline your debt and pay down existing balances.
 If you’re committed to smart money management, you may see positive changes sooner than you think.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 to $300.